hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250602046v1-machine-vs-machine-using-ai-to-tackle-generative-ai-threats-in-asses.md

 ---
 layout: default
-title: Machine vs Machine: Using AI to Tackle Generative AI Threats in Assessment
+title: "Machine vs Machine: Using AI to Tackle Generative AI Threats in Assessment"
 ---

 # Machine vs Machine: Using AI to Tackle Generative AI Threats in Assessment